syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 ## Indicator customization

-Indicators are used to indicate the state or level of something.
+Indicator can be added in any direction which can be used to denote the state based on the content of the [`SfCardView`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.Cards~SfCardView.html).

 {% tabs %}